 In Montserrat, the exclusive rights to a trademark are granted only by registration, as it is a “first-to-file” jurisdiction.
 However, in exceptional cases, well-known trademark can be protected even if they have not been filed yet.

 Trademark registration in Montserrat can be done locally via the Intellectual Property Registry, which depends on the Financial Services Commission, or by requesting the extension of a trademark registered in the United Kingdom.
-European Union trademarks or international trademarks that designate the UK can also be extended in Montserrat.
+International trademarks that designate the UK can also be extended in Montserrat.

 If you register a combined trademark (which includes both word elements and figurative elements) in Montserrat, the exclusive right to use the trademark in the exact configuration or way in which it was filed and registered.
 If you wish to use the word element of your trademark separately from the logo (or vice versa), it is recommended you register for another trademark including only the word or figurative elements you wish to use and protect separately.

 Nevertheless, if a third party eventually intends to register or use a trademark for similar goods or services that includes a primary or distinct part or portion of your trademark, you will have the right to oppose the application based on confusing similarity.
 Probabilities of success for an opposition will vary in each case depending on the circumstances.

 In Montserrat, opposition actions may be filed within three (3) months of the publication of the trademark application.